happydoodledog/ast-latest-version/README.md

-Reads the content of `src/package.json` and syncs the versions with the entries in `src/latest-versions.ts`.
+Reads the content of `src/package.json` and syncs the versions with the entries in `src/latest-versions.ts` and saves the changed file in `out/`.